dbids/EC463_Hardware_Miniproject/README.md

 ![Bluetooth Scan](/pics/screen.png)

 We ran into an issue where increasing N on a wifi scan resulted in a reoccuring error, "device or resource busy."
-Initially, we tried increasing the pause time
+Initially, we tried increasing the pause time between network scans within the script, which helped but didn't solve the issue.
+This allowed the program to run much longer, but the error still eventually occurred.